pynetscript/FromZeroToHero/README.md

 config term
 Enter configuration commands, one per line.
 End with CNTL/Z.
-R7(config)#crypto key generate rsa label SSH mod 2048 The name for the keys will be: SSH
+R7(config)#crypto key generate rsa label SSH mod 2048
+% You already have RSA keys defined named SSH.
+% They will be replaced.

 % The key modulus size is 2048 bits
 % Generating 2048 bit RSA keys, keys will be non-exportable...end